Alzheimer’s vs Dementia: What is the difference?

 Our caregivers are available to assist with personal care, household services, respite, and/or companion care while bringing exceptional compassion, skills, and knowledge about Alzheimer’s and dementia to our clients.

-At Alvita Care, we have a team of caregivers ready to provide Alzheimer’s and dementia care in New York City, Long Island, Westchester County, and northern New Jersey.
+At Alvita Care, we have a team of caregivers ready to provide Alzheimer’s and dementia care in New York City, Long Island, Westchester County, and New Jersey.
 It is part of an array of elder-care services we provide all around the NY/NY metro area.